-Current medical research shows how the mental habits of exercise addiction can lead to a phenomena known as “athlete’s heart,” the official medical term referring to both the natural and pathological enlargement of the heart of someone who engages in strenuous exercise over a long period of time.
+Current medical research shows how the mental habits of exercise addiction can lead to a phenomenon known as “athlete’s heart,” the official medical term referring to both the natural and pathological enlargement of the heart of someone who engages in strenuous exercise over a long period of time.
 Hardcore athletes as well as those who take up sports seeking better health, weight loss and longevity may be unwittingly placing themselves at greater risk of heart conditions including inflammation, calcification, arrhythmia, atrial fibrillation and flutter, tachycardia, hypertrophy, and coronary artery disease.
-So while an increase in the size and strength of the heart muscle is, in a sense, a natural response to the circumstances (viz. intense cardiovascular exercise), it can also lead to problems down the road.
+So while an increase in the size and strength of the heart muscle is, in a sense, a natural response to prolonged cardiovascular exercise, it can also lead to problems down the road.

-The good news is that “athlete’s heart” is not the inevitable consequence of training hard.
+The good news is that ‘athlete’s heart’ is not the inevitable consequence of training hard.
 Intensity and rest modifications, effective medicines, and safe supplements are all proven treatments that protect the heart.
-The information-rich fields of Emotional Physiology and Neurocardiology are also beginning to offer valuable contributions to the conversation.

 A Heart Fortified Within Itself

-But for endurance athletes in particular, having a “big heart” is oftentimes much more than a metaphor.
+For select endurance athletes, having a big heart is oftentimes much more than a metaphor.
 Intensive training tends quite literally to increase the size of the physical heart, as Dr. John Mandrola – a cardiac electrophysiologist (specializing in heart rhythm disorders) here points out:

 Modern science is increasingly confirming the claims of Confucius and many other ancient Chinese sages that a deep connection exists between the (spiritual and physical) heart, the mind and the brain.
-The work of Gregg Braden provides one inspiring example.
+The information-rich fields of Emotional Physiology and Neurocardiology offer valuable contributions to the conversation.

-And why is this relevant?
-Because engaging with our heart is much more powerful – in terms of the capacity to actually affect the electromagnetic structure of the body and world – than is thinking with the brain alone.
-Coherent heart-based emotions — such as appreciation, gratitude, forgiveness, care and compassion – can actually change the alive “space” of the environment, including the molecules and atoms of the physical body.
-And this, Mr. Braden suggests, is a scientific explanation of many so-called healing “miracles.”
+Why is this relevant?
+Because it confirms that engaging life with the heart is much more powerful – in terms of the capacity to actually affect the electromagnetic structure of the body and world – than thinking with the brain alone is.
+Coherent heart-based emotions — such as appreciation, gratitude, forgiveness, care and compassion – can actually change the molecules and atoms of the physical body as occur in various healing miracles.